How to start an e-commerce business and website

 Should you register yourself as a sole trader or a limited company?

-A lot of e-commerce startups in the UK opt to become a sole trader, as it’s free to set up and you can change things, such as your company name, with little fuss.
+A lot of e-commerce start-ups in the UK are set up as sole traders, as it’s free to set up and you can change things, such as your company name, with little fuss.

 It might take a bit more time, but don’t discount the benefits of becoming a limited company.

-If you’re unsure which option is best, out of becoming a sole trader or a limited company, it’s worth speaking to an accountant.
+If you’re unsure which option is best, it’s worth speaking to an accountant.

 Your brand